XcalableMP/manual/en/gmove.rst

 In this example, duplicated array and scalar variable are copied to distributed array locally.
 For this reason, communication does not occur.

-Distributed arrays with different dimensions
+Distributed array with different dimension
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * XMP/C program